Skip to main content

 codex exec "Refactor src/auth to TypeScript strict mode"

-Pricing follows the ChatGPT model: Plus ($20 per month) for entry, Pro ($200 per month) for 20x higher limits.
+Pricing follows the ChatGPT model: Plus costs $20 per month for entry, and Pro costs $200 per month for 20 times higher limits.
 Since April 2, 2026, Codex bills token-based, which makes costs more transparent but can run up quickly under heavy use.

-Google's Gemini CLI remains one of the most interesting Claude Code alternatives, but no longer because of a free personal Google account tier.
+Google's terminal option is now called the Antigravity CLI (command: agy): subagents, hooks, MCP support, and free model choice including Claude Sonnet 4.6 and Opus 4.6.
+Its predecessor, the Gemini CLI, is history.
 Google confirms on the official deprecation page that Gemini Code Assist for Individuals, Google AI Pro, and Google AI Ultra have stopped serving Gemini CLI requests since June 18, 2026.
 The Login with Google option is no longer available for Gemini CLI on those consumer tiers either.

 On SWE-bench Verified, Gemini 3.1 Pro reaches 80.6%, and on GPQA Diamond the model leads the entire field at 94.3%.
 The hardware optimization (TPU instead of GPU) keeps Gemini consistently available even during long sessions.